aerogear/aerogear-ios-cookbook/README.md

 Now you are almost done!
 You just need to open the ```AeroGear-Crypto-Demo.xcworkspace``` in order to run the app!

 ### Note
-Once you run the application for the first time, you will need to set an initial passphrase, which would be used in your subsequent logins.
+Once you run the application for the first time, you will need to set an initial password, which would be used in your subsequent logins.

 Enjoy!